craftercms/docs/source/developers/cook-books/how-tos/migrate-site-to-elasticsearch.rst

 Update "craftercms-plugin.yaml" to use Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your site has a ``craftercms-plugin.yaml`` file that contains information for use by Crafter CMS.
+Your site has a ``craftercms-plugin.yaml`` file that contains information for use by CrafterCMS.
 We'll have to update the file to use Elasticsearch as the search engine.

 Edit your ``craftercms-plugin.yaml``, and change the following property: